TimIgoe/vue-image-selector/README.md

 __2. Use the Component__

-Use the `image-selector` component in your Vue components:
+Use the `ImageSelector` component in your Vue components:

 ```html
 <template>